Bad-ptr/persp-mode.el/README.md

 If you want to bind a new key for persp-mode, use `persp-key-map`:
 `(define-key persp-key-map (kbd ...) ...)`.

-If you kill a buffer with `C-x k`(kill-buffer command) it will be killed only if it belongs to a single perspective, otherwise it'l be only removed from the current perspective and not killed.
+If you kill a buffer with `C-x k`(kill-buffer command) it will be killed only if it belongs to a single perspective, otherwise it'll be only removed from the current perspective and not killed.
 But if you kill a buffer from the 'none'(nil) perspective -- it will be removed from all perspectives and then killed.

 ## Customization